INRIA/scikit-learn-mooc/_sources/tuning/parameter_tuning_wrap_up_quiz.md

 Which of the following statements hold:

 - a) The best model with `StandardScaler` is significantly better than using any other processor
-- b) Using any of the preprocessors is always better than using no processor, irrespective of the value `of n_neighbors`
+- b) Using any of the preprocessors has always a better ranking than using no processor, irrespective of the value `of n_neighbors`
 - c) The model with `n_neighbors=5` and `StandardScaler` is significantly better than the model with `n_neighbors=51` and `StandardScaler`.
 - d) The model with `n_neighbors=51` and `StandardScaler` is significantly better than the model with `n_neighbors=101` and `StandardScaler`.